 The Bond Program uses the accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
 Operating revenues and expenses consist of those revenues and expenses that result from the ongoing principle operations of the Bond Program.
 Operating revenues consist primarily of charges for services.
-Non-operating revenues and expenses consist of those revenues and expenses that are related to financing and investing types of activities and result from non-exchange transactions or ancillary activities.
+Non-operating revenues and expenses that are related to financing and investing types of activities and result from non-exchange transactions or ancillary activities.